codewithsneha-06/100Daysofcode-fcc/README.md

 - Day 17: Build a video display using iframe element
 - Day 18: Build a video compilation page
 - Day 19: Importance of semantic HTML
 - Day 20: Build a list of major web browser
-Learning HTML with freeCodeCamp 💚
+- Day 21: Working with text and time semantic elements Learning HTML with freeCodeCamp 💚